 How to Fight a Cocaine Possession Charge

-The information in the Affidavit must also be relatively recent, unnamed informants must be reliable, and the search warrant must set out probable cause.
-Find more information on how your lawyer should attack the validity of a search warrant here.
+The information in the affidavit must also be relatively recent, unnamed informants must be reliable, and the search warrant must set out probable cause.
+Find more information on how your lawyer should attack the validity of a search warrant.

-Additionally, your defense should consider if you are really innocent or guilty.
-That way, they can set up a defense based on lack of evidence, mistakes that the police made, an alibi, or anything else that proves you are innocent.
-If you are guilty, your lawyer should study the case and similar cases, looking for useful precedents and parts of the law that could turn the case in your favor.
+Additionally, your defense should consider if you’re really innocent or guilty.
+This way, they can set up a defense based on lack of evidence, mistakes that the police made, an alibi, or anything else that proves you’re innocent.
+If you’re guilty, your lawyer should study the case and similar cases, looking for useful precedents and parts of the law that could turn the case in your favor.

-If you do not have any prior drug crimes on your record, your lawyer can talk to you about the possibility of a 7411 deferral, explained in greater detail here.
+If you don’t have any prior drug crimes on your record, your lawyer can talk to you about the possibility of a 7411 deferral.

 Felony Cocaine Possession Lawyers in Michigan